 "Yale has the audacious goal of changing the world for the better.
 In order to meet that goal it brings together bright and talented undergraduates from every conceivable background, and it exposes them to ideas that are outside their lived experiences and even their imagination.
 In and of itself, this is an expensive proposition.
 It requires the best faculty, the best facilities, and the freedom to explore.
 None of this would be possible without the resources that the Yale Endowment provides.
 Knowing that the Endowment is there allows me to push forward, never hesitating to wonder if I can afford to aspire toward audacity."

-Jonathan Holloway, Dean of Yale College and Edmund S. Morgan Professor of African American Studies
+Jonathan Holloway, Former Dean of Yale College and Edmund S. Morgan Professor of African American Studies

 The Graduate School of Arts and Sciences

 "Without a robust endowment, the Graduate School of Arts and Sciences cannot fulfill its mission.
 Top-tier graduate schools attract the strongest and brightest candidates by offering generous financial support that covers all costs for the duration of study.
 The Endowment makes it possible to provide support that sustains exciting research across the Graduate School, benefiting the entire University.
 Every year, we admit just over 500 of the best students from a pool of more than 10,000 applicants, each of whom requires four or more years to complete their research, whether in the lab, in international archives, or in our own libraries and collections.
 While pursuing their scholarship, they also teach Yale's excellent undergraduates and undertake other, important professional development activities.
 Our graduate students go on to become tomorrow's leaders, whether as scholars, researchers and teachers, or, just as importantly, as contributors to non-academic pursuits."

 Lynn Cooley, Dean of Yale Graduate School of Arts and Sciences and C. N. H. Long Professor of Genetics